andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 - the program pointer class (`ProgramPointer`), which contains the functionality related with the current place of execution.
 - the stack class (`Stack`), which implements the needed stack functionality for the interpreter
 - the variable management class (`VariableManagement`), which host all variables used in the program
-- the line number cross-reference class (`LineNumberXRef`), replacing the `LineNumberStatement` class of previous versions - build the reference between BASIC program lines, token numbers, and statement numbers.
+- the line number cross-reference class (`LineNumberXRef`), replaced the `LineNumberStatement` class of previous versions - build the reference between BASIC program lines, token numbers, and statement numbers.

 A further planned class is: